Updated May 22, 2018

 What exactly is backcountry hunting?

-Pictures this; you’re perched atop a granite slab 5 miles from the nearest road without another soul in sight besides one of your closest compadres sitting a few rocks over from you.
-You guys aren’t talking a lot besides the nuanced mum’s of “err’sa good buck”.
+Picture this: you’re perched atop a granite slab 5 miles from the nearest road without another soul in sight besides one of your closest compadres sitting a few rocks over from you.
+You guys aren’t talking much besides the nuanced mums of “err’sa good buck”.
 You glance at your watch, GPS, or topo and notice you’re 9,200 feet above the vast ocean several hundred miles to your West.

-You’re relatively unaware at first, but quickly come to realize you’ve got the richest ticket in the land; a genuine front row ticket to the fight of the year.
-They’re hard to notice at first, but as you adjust the settings on your binoculars, you’re able to make out two bull elk vying for king of the mountain.
-A flick of white catches your eye to the left and you notice through the glass of your binoculars two mule deer steady feeding on a patch of shrubs without the slightest inclination that four eyes are on an adjacent hillside watching them, trying to piece together a plan; a plan that if successful, will yield a year’s worth of lean meat for the hunter, his family, and friends.
+You’re relatively unaware at first but quickly come to realize you’ve got the richest ticket in the land: a genuine front row ticket to the fight of the year.
+They’re hard to notice at first, but as you adjust the settings on your binoculars, you can make out two bull elk vying for the king of the mountain.
+A flick of white catches your eye to the left, and you notice through the glass of your binoculars two mule deer steady feeding on a patch of shrubs without the slightest inclination that four eyes are on an adjacent hillside watching them, trying to piece together a plan – a plan that if successful, will yield a year’s worth of lean meat for the hunter, his family, and friends.

-Do a quick search on google for “backcountry hunting nutrition” and after you’ve sifted through the countless pages of supplements for sale, you’ll eventually arrive at pages where folks talk about caloric density and weight.
-Make no mistake; this is something that is absolutely worth taking into consideration.
-The next part; however, is a place worth looking at to make some adjustments.
+Do a quick search on google for “backcountry hunting nutrition,” and after you’ve sifted through the countless pages of supplements for sale, you’ll eventually arrive at pages where folks talk about caloric density and weight.
+Make no mistake; this is absolutely worth taking into consideration.
+The next part, however, is a place worth looking at to make some adjustments.

-Calorie needs are very individual, depend on a number of factors, and are heavily dependent on the amount and type of activity a person does.
-A person first needs to figure out their weight in kilograms, which is simply done by dividing weight in pounds by 2.2.
+Calorie needs are very individual, depend on several factors, and heavily depend on the amount and type of activity a person does.
+A person first needs to figure out their weight in kilograms simply by dividing weight in pounds by 2.2.
 The toughest endeavors can require upwards of 60 calories per kilogram (g/kg) of body weight.

 Rice, noodles, and couscous are all great backcountry carbs that rehydrate relatively well and can help you go the distance.
 Knowing had monotonous those salt-laden packaged meals can be, I highly suggest you check out some of Aaron’s meals.
-I’ve see the nutrition and they’re tough to beat!
+I’ve seen the nutrition, and they’re tough to beat!

 The king of the nutrition world!
-If some is good, more has to be better; right?!
+If some are good, more has to be better, right?!
 Wrong.
-No. Protein has more jobs in the body than I have space to mention here, but we can safely summarize it all by saying protein chief role is repair.
+No. Protein has more jobs in the body than I have space to mention here, but we can safely summarize it all by saying protein’s chief role is repair.
 Important at the end of the day?
 Yes.
 Important in increments during the day?
 Absolutely.
 Do you need 200 grams every day?
 No, absolutely not.

-Evening meals should be rather protein heavy (30-40 grams total), but also include a good source of carbohydrate and fat.
-Lower output days (i.e. days spent sitting more than hiking) are certainly an opportune time to include some additional protein for repair after the long hike in.
+Evening meals should be rather protein-heavy (30-40 grams total) but also include a good source of carbohydrates and fat.
+Lower output days (i.e., days spent sitting more than hiking) are certainly an opportune time to include some additional protein for repair after the long hike.

 A good aim for protein intake in the backcountry is about 1.2-1.8 g/kg per day.
 That’s about 130 grams of protein for your average 200 lb man and 70 grams for your average 150 lb woman.

-Fat is a great source of overall calories with 9 calories per gram of food.
-It’s important to include sources of fat during the day, but it’s likely arbitrary to put recommendations or boxes and limits around this.
-The body tends to burn mostly fat at rest, so ditching some of the higher carb foods on days like this is a decent game plan.
-Using things like the foods listed below is a good strategy to make up a decent portion of your calorie intake on low output days.
-Aim for oil in evening meals, nut butters on crackers and in oatmeal, nuts in trail mix, chocolate squares to nibble on, etc.
+Fat is a great source of overall calories, with 9 calories per gram of food.
+It’s important to include fat sources during the day, but it’s likely arbitrary to put recommendations or boxes and limits around this.
+The body tends to burn mostly fat at rest, so ditching some of the higher-carb foods on days like this is a decent game plan.
+Using things like the foods listed below is a good strategy to make up a decent portion of your calorie intake on low-output days.
+Aim for oil in evening meals, nut butter on crackers and in oatmeal, nuts in trail mix, chocolate squares to nibble on, etc.

-To recap; higher carb on high output days is the name of the game for optimal performance in mountain endeavors.
-You don’t need a ton of protein and it’s going to be best utilized when spaced throughout the course of the day.
+To recap, higher carb on high output days is the name of the game for optimal performance in mountain endeavors.
+You don’t need a ton of protein, and it will be best utilized when spaced throughout the course of the day.
 Don’t focus too much on fat, nor limit it.
 You’re likely getting the amount you need just by including your normal staples in your meal plan.

-These plans are built around the premise that folks are going to be asking their bodies to do a lot.
-It does after all take a lot of exertion and resilience to lose yourself (figuratively, of course) in some of the most remote and wild places on the planet.
+These plans are built around the premise that folks will be asking their bodies to do a lot.
+It does, after all, take a lot of exertion and resilience to lose yourself (figuratively, of course) in some of the most remote and wild places on the planet.
 These are not recommendations for folks working your average nine to five job.

 If you’re looking for more information about backcountry hunting, consider taking a look at these websites:

-Backcountry Hunters and Anglers: A great organization fighting hard to protect the rights to our public lands.
+- Backcountry Hunters and Anglers: A great organization fighting hard to protect the rights to our public lands.
 These guys are worth checking out whether you’re into hunting and fishing or not.
-They do an immense amount of work to ensure you’re able to keep exploring the few wild places left.
+They do an immense amount of work to ensure you can keep exploring the few wild places left.

-Exo Mountain Gear: A company building solid packs to meet the stringent demands of backcountry hunters and anglers.
+- Exo Mountain Gear: A company building solid packs to meet the stringent demands of backcountry hunters and anglers.
 Take a look through their site.
-You’ll be hard pressed to not see something that doesn’t interest you; however, if you don’t, they have a podcast that is a wealth of information and worth your time.
-You can listen to their thoughts at the hunt backcountry podcast.
+You’ll be hard-pressed not to see something that doesn’t interest you; however, if you don’t, they have a podcast that is a wealth of information and worth your time.
+You can listen to their thoughts on the hunt backcountry podcast.

-Disclaimer: This is general nutrition advice and you should talk with your physician before implementing any dietary or lifestyle changes.
-Always check nutrition labels and ingredient lists to make sure food items will work for you.
+Disclaimer: This is general nutrition advice, and you should talk with your physician before implementing any dietary or lifestyle changes.
+Always check nutrition labels and ingredient lists to ensure food items will work for you.

 About the author:

-Kyle Kamp, RDN, LD is the owner of Valley to Peak Nutrition where he offers nutrition packages to help you lose weight in preparation for an upcoming season, or bulking up to prepare you for the demands of a backcountry hunt.
-He also offers a meal planning service to help map out some of the points discussed above along with other consultation services.
+Kyle Kamp, RDN, LD, is the owner of Valley to Peak Nutrition, where he offers nutrition packages to help you lose weight in preparation for an upcoming season or bulking up to prepare you for the demands of a backcountry hunt.
+He also offers a meal planning service to help map out some of the points discussed above and other consultation services.
 Check out his personal story about weight loss and backcountry adventures.